On the uniqueness of tangent cones to area minimizing currents at boundaries with arbitrary multiplicity

-As a consequence of the monotonicity formula we get that $||\delta T_s||$ is an absolutely continuous measure with respect to $\HH^{m-1}$.
-The density of the singular measure and vector $\overrightarrow{\eta}$ will be determined by the $\HH^{m-1}$ normal and density at the blowups.
+As a consequence of the monotonicity formula we get that $|\!|\delta T_s|\!|$ is an absolutely continuous measure with respect to $\HH^{m-1}$.
+The density of the singular measure and vector $\overrightarrow{\eta}$ are determined by the $\HH^{m-1}$ normal and density at the blowups.

-By the stratification for the tangent cones at the boundary $\HH^{m-1}$- almost everywhere the tangent cones have an $m-1$ spine.
-This implies, by the classification of $1$d area minimizing cones that $\HH^{m-1}$ almost everywhere the tangent cone is either an open book or a flat two sided cone.
+In this setting, there exists a stratification of the tangent cones at the boundary analogous to all other stratification theorems from \cite{White97}.
+See \cite[Section 3.2]{DDHM} for more details.
+In this setting, we obtain $\HH^{m-1}$-almost everywhere there exists a tangent cone with an $m-1$ dimensional spine.
+By the classification of $1$d area minimizing cones, we conclude that $\HH^{m-1}$ almost everywhere, there exists a tangent cone which is either an open book or a flat two sided cone.

+We consider the first variation formula in the case that $C$ is an open book or $C$ is two-sided flat.